 And after about a minute and a half, it starts to become butter-like and rolls itself into a ball.
-We left ours like this, but you can process it a bit more if you want it smoother.
+Continue processing until your peanut butter reaches desired consistency.

 Stir some honey into your peanut butter if you think your family would like it better that way.

 NOW, I’m going to experiment making other nut butters and sunbutter (which is butter made from sunflower seeds if you aren’t familiar with that one).